-This June, Elevate 2025 provided emerging and mid-career visual artists with essential tools, insights, and connections to help advance their careers through three live virtual panel discussions (webinar recordings below) with art industry experts and an in-person networking event.
-This free series aims to democratize access to critical industry knowledge and networks, fostering a more inclusive art community and helping underrepresented artists develop sustainable careers.
+In June 2025, Elevate Artists provided emerging and mid-career visual artists with essential tools, insights, and connections to help advance their careers through three live virtual panel discussions (webinar recordings below) with art industry experts and an in-person networking event.
+This free series democratized access to critical industry knowledge and networks, fostering a more inclusive art community and helping underrepresented artists develop sustainable careers.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.